ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: freq_voltage_autorange

     For the NI 4070/4071/4072 only, specifies the value of the frequency voltage range.
 If Auto Ranging, shows the actual value of the active frequency voltage range.
-If not Auto Ranging, the value of this attribute is the same as that of  :py:data:`nidmm.Session.freq_voltage_range`.
+If not Auto Ranging, the value of this property is the same as that of  :py:data:`nidmm.Session.freq_voltage_range`.

     The following table lists the characteristics of this property.